tazama-lf/tms-service/README.md

 Currently, the TMS API is able to accept ISO20022 pain.001.001.11, pain.013.001.09, pacs.002.001.12 and pacs.008.001.10 messages.
 Depending on the configuration of the TMS API service via the `QUOTING` environment variable, the pain.001 and pain.013 messages may be excluded (`QUOTING=false`).

+API authentication is turned off by default (ENV: `AUTHENTICATED=false`) but but when turned on a public key (ENV `CERT_PATH_PUBLIC=/path/to/public/key`) is required to be able to validate tokens received via the Auth-Service login.

 ## Activity Diagram

 The activity diagram below applies to Pain001, Pain013, Pacs008 and Pacs002 messages.